 Staying Ahead in an Ever-Evolving Field

-The department has 12 regular faculty members with diverse research interests, plus several teaching faculty and research associates.
+The department has 14 research faculty members with diverse research interests, plus several teaching faculty and research associates.
 Our outstanding undergraduates attain positions across industry as well as elite graduate schools.
 The department benefits from collaborative opportunities within the university and the greater Boston area, and course offerings are extended through a consortium of other universities.

 We offer bachelor of arts and bachelor of science degrees in computer science, as well as several master's degree programs, including an innovative two-year master's program for students with little to no background in the field.
 Our master's program in computational linguistics is nationally recognized, and our competitive PhD program offers full assistantships to top students who can be matched to the research areas of the faculty.